By Ian Portman

 Following the introduction of the Code de Napoléon – a legal codification of the rights and responsibilities of free citizens – in territories conquered and in many cases delineated by the Grande Armée, the idea of a state based on laws and reason marked a major milestone on the march to modernity.
 Napoleon’s emancipation of Jews in territories under his control seemed to herald a new era for European Jewry .
 German states were among the first to legislate equality for citizens of the Jewish faith.
 The Grand Duchy of Hesse granted them equal rights in 1808, the Kingdom of Westphalia in 1811, the Grand Duchy of Frankfurt and Mecklenburg-Schwerin in 1812, the Kingdoms of Prussia and Württemberg in 1828 and 1830 respectively.

 But as the young states struggled to define themselves, other notions came to the fore.
-The new nationalisms drew more on romanticised concepts of shared religion, tradition, language and racial identity.
+The new nationalisms drew more on romanticised concepts of shared religion, tradition, language and, increasingly, racial identity.
 Many German delegates to the 1815 Congress of Vienna resisted demands for Jewish emancipation and far-reaching reforms in many German territories took decades to arrive.

 Although the widespread, religiously-motivated slaughter of Jews in western Europe of the Middle Ages was a thing of the past, resentment of Jewish people as an economic threat raised its ugly head occasionally.
 What changed in the 19th century was rapid and disruptive technological development and new forms of finance and global capitalism.